 How do I submit my immunization records?Student immunization information is now submitted on-line by the student.
-Once entered, student must fax a copy of the documents they used to fill out the on-line form.
-You will need your Penn Key to use the online system.
+Please go here for the instructions.

 I do not posess a Penn Key and I'm traveling soon.
 What can I do?Please bring your immunization documentation to campus with you.
 You can submit it here once you can access the system.